JamesNewton/MERGIF/README.md

 ### Text / Font

 The original fonts via GFX are a bit sad, but they have been expanded of late.
-'d' could be re-used as direction. 's' for size.
+'f' to set the font face. 'd' could be re-used as direction. 's' for size.

 ### Arc